LearningKijo/KQL/KQL-Effective-Use/01-kql-search-with-let.md

 and
 (FileName has IoC_FileName
-or InitiatingProcessFileName has IoC_FileName or MD5 == IoC_MD5
+or InitiatingProcessFileName has IoC_FileName or ProcessCommandLine has IoC_FileName or InitiatingProcessCommandLine has IoC_FileName or MD5 == IoC_MD5
 or SHA1 == IoC_SHA1
 or SHA256 == IoC_SHA256